dfarrel1/dfarrel1.github.io/markdown/index.md

 * Delivered several cross-company services: Data Centralization and Governance, Data Ecosystem Management with Automated Analytics, Company Operational Notifications, CRM to ERP Integration, PII Anonymization, ML Pipeline Development and Deployment Framework

-* Worked with a cross-org stakeholders while constantly adapting to meet the data needs at Latch.
+* Worked with diverse stakeholders while constantly adapting to meet the data needs at Latch.

 **Capital One** - Principal Data Engineer
 New York, May 2017 – Sept 2019